zuraiman/Documentations/pages/07.hosting/05.siteground/docs.en.md

 ---
 title: SiteGround
+published: true
+taxonomy:
+    category:
+        - docs
 process:
     markdown: true
     twig: true
+child_type: default
+routable: true
+cache_enable: true
 visible: true
-taxonomy:
-    category:
-        - docs
 github: true
 ---

-{% set release = github.client.api('repo').releases().all('getKunena', 'Kunena')|first %}
-{% set Kunena_version = release['tag_name'] %}

-[SiteGround](http://www.siteground.com?afcode=c35a772207a64fd93e92cd5ba6c8109d)'s tag line is **Web Hosting Crafted With Care**, and it is for this reason it has proven a popular hosting solution for people in the Joomla and WordPress communities.
+[SiteGround](http://www.siteground.com/recommended?referrer_id=7246188)'s tag line is **Web Hosting Crafted With Care**, and it is for this reason it has proven a popular hosting solution for people in the Joomla and WordPress communities.
 It also makes a good option for hosting a Kunena-based web site.

 ![](siteground.png)